 But inevitably, one is headed into the Chesapeake Bay.
-The state has designated hurricane evacuation routes for getting people out of the Hampton Roads area.
-It requires reversing eastbound I-64, so there are four escape lanes headed west to the higher ground east of Williamsburg.
+To prepare for evacuation, the state has designated hurricane evacuation routes for getting people out of the Hampton Roads area.
+The evacuation plan requires reversing eastbound I-64 to double the number of escape lanes headed west; there are gates on all interchanges between the high ground east of Williamsburg (I-295) and Hampton.

 Sea Level Rise: At various times, the Atlantic Ocean has been higher and Norfolk has been underwater - that's why there are whale fossils from the Miocene Period found in sand/gravel deposits on the Coastal Plain.
 Since the end of the last ice age, the shoreline of Virginia has moved westward as the Atlantic Ocean has expanded and covered the continental shelf.
 The Native Americans who first settled Virginia camped on a different Atlantic Ocean coastline during their hunting and gathering expeditions.
 Their first campsites are probably 30-50 miles offshore now, under 100 feet of saltwater and recent sediments.

 Continued global warming could melt remaining ice on Antarctica and Greenland, adding more water to the oceans.
 A warmer atmosphere will warm up the water in the oceans, causing them to expand.
-The Intergovernmental Panel on Climate Change (IPCC) projects an absolute sea level rise of 1-3 feet in the next 100 years.10 There may be a "hotspot" for unusually rapid sea level rise in Virginia and further north if warmer, fresher ocean water alters the Gulf Stream and the North Atlantic Current, which currently depress sea level along the shoreline north of Cape Hatteras.11 The worst case scenario: if the West Antarctic Ice Sheet melts, sea level could rise 10-20 feet.12
+The Intergovernmental Panel on Climate Change (IPCC) projects an absolute sea level rise of 1-3 feet in the next 100 years.11

 In addition to sea level rising, the land in the lower Chesapeake Bay is subsiding.
 The drop in the level of the land is caused by one or more of the following reasons:

-If the land subsidence trends continue, Hampton Roads will experience 0.4-3.3 feet of land subsidence over the next century.16 As described in the "The State of the Region: Hampton Roads 2009" report:17
+If the land subsidence trends continue, Hampton Roads will experience 0.4-3.3 feet of land subsidence over the next century.17

 Beach replenishment is only a short-term solution for Virginia Beach.
 Within 100 years, assuming sea level keeps rising as predicted, the current location of the sandy beach will be completely underwater and the shoreline will have moved west.
 The City of Virginia Beach has the option of "strategic retreat," sacrificing the developed areas along the shoreline and removing the hotels along Atlantic Avenue to allow the beach to migrate naturally.
 As sea levels keep rising, the city could remove the next block of developed property along Pacific Avenue and the new shoreline.